 Or, how about a basic banana, peeled, on a popsicle stick, rolled into whole grain, organic granola for a crunch.
 Also, easy.

-2. Allow Yourself to Be flexible!
+2. Kids Eat Healthier When You Allow Yourself to Be flexible!

 Moderation.
 One “cheat” food item, along with other more healthy choices is far better than a bowl of processed, sugar-loaded cereal every day.

 Since most of us don’t live on a farm or near farmer’s markets, it’s more difficult to help our kids make the connection between the farm and our table.
 One way to help kids make a connection with real food as opposed to the processed junk the advertiser’s pitch is to take them to the grocery store with you.
 Or better yet, get your fresh, locally grown organic produce delivered by a company like Harvest2U!
 When your kids see raw produce in its natural state, they can better make a connection with what they’re eating.
 If your kid sees something they find interesting, let them take it home and try it.
 Involve them in the food decisions as best you can.

 Taking our kids grocery shopping may not be the most convenient option but, they are our kids and we need to be helping them make better choices.
 So, a little inconvenience on your part actually could yield life-changing benefits to your kids.

 As stated before, “behavior is caught not taught.”
 Parents cannot get away with the do as I say not as I do attitude.
 Are you making healthy choices?
 If not, make a change.

 Most of us have created such a habit of eating out and eating processed “on the go” foods that we don’t even know what healthy eating habits look like.
 Educate yourself, then make conscious decisions for healthier choices.
 Your kids will come along.